- About the Service & Delivery Production Sheet in the Touch App

 - Dining area with a manual census

-The serving numbers in turn will be affected by any forecasting applied to the menu:
+The serving numbers in turn will be affected by any forecasting applied to the menu.

 Default Settings for the Service & Delivery Production Sheet